• avocado •

 Part of Speech: Noun

-Meaning: A pear-shaped fruit with dark green, leathery skin, a large stony seed, and greenish-yellow edible pulp used in salads and in guacamole.
+Meaning: A fruit with dark green, leathery skin, a large stony seed, and greenish-yellow edible pulp used in salads and in guacamole, or the tree it grows in.

 Notes: The plural of today's Good Word is avocados—without an E. Otherwise, we have another lexical orphan today with no linguistically consanguineous adjectives or verbs.
 The noun itself may be used adjectivally to refer to its own color, as in that avocado green stain on my shirt.